Club Ongoing Steps

-Our risk assessment is every changing in terms of making a decision as to whether we think it is safe to open each programme.
-This is looking promising at the moment but we must all understand this can change at any point depending on Government advice and updates we receive.
+Our risk assessment is every changing in terms of making a decision as to whether we think it is safe to open each programme or club.
+We must all understand this can change at any point depending on Government advice and updates we receive.

-Please note, as a holiday club provider we are not experts in the science behind COVID-19.
+Please note, as a sports provider we are not experts in the science behind COVID-19.
 Our risk assessment relates to whether we are able to follow the guidance from the Government.
 In terms of the risk the virus presents to coaches and children who attend, I believe it is for the Government to make a decision.
-I would ask parents to bear this in mind when considering whether you wish to send your child to the programme.
-You may also wish to take a look at our T&C before booking.
+I would ask parents to bear this in mind when considering whether you wish to send your child to a programme or club.
+You may also wish to look at our T&C before booking.

-- Coaches will attempt to remain at a distance from pupils but two metres will not always be possible when supporting children with their skills, especially the younger ones.
+- Coaches will continue to attempt to remain at a distance from pupils, but this will not always be possible when supporting children with their skills, especially the younger ones.

 - It goes without saying that no one should come to Boom if they are displaying symptoms of COVID-19.
-If children appear to have symptoms during the day, we will call you and ask you to collect your child and any siblings, take them home and seek medical advice, including seeking a test.
-Government guidance on isolation should then follow i.e. the child will need to self-isolate for 7 days and the rest of the household for 14 days.
+If children appear to have symptoms during a session, we will call you and ask you to collect your child and any siblings, take them home and seek medical advice, including seeking a test.
+Government guidance on isolation should be followed if still required.

 - If there is a confirmed case of COVID-19 in your household, please phone us immediately.
 We will then contact East Sussex and Public Health England and follow their advice.